-Explicit high-order Runge-Kutta (RK) methods [49, 50] have been widely applied to unsteady flow simulation. p-adaptation will naturally lead to penrichment in near wall regions where the elements are usually clustered, thus worsening the Courant-Friedrichs-Lewy (CFL) condition when explicit methods are employed.
+Explicit high-order Runge-Kutta (RK) methods [51,52] have been widely applied to unsteady flow simulation. p-adaptation will naturally lead to p-enrichment in near wall regions where the elements are usually clustered, thus worsening the Courant-Friedrichs-Lewy (CFL) condition when explicit methods are employed.
 Implicit time integrators can essentially circumvent the CFL restriction that explicit methods have.
-Diagonally implicit RK methods [51] and backward differentiation formula (BDF) methods are among the most popular implicit time integration methods.
-Recently, linearly implicit Rosenbrock methods have become popular for under-resolved turbulence simulation [52, 53].
+Diagonally implicit RK methods [53] and backward differentiation formula (BDF) methods are among the most popular implicit time integration methods.
+Recently, linearly implicit Rosenbrock methods have become popular for under-resolved turbulence simulation [54,55].
 Matrix-based implicit methods are notorious for the large memory consumption.
-Therefore, the matrix-free implementation [53, 54] is usually employed to reduce memory usage [55] for massive turbulence simulation.
-Though Rosenbrock methods can be potentially more efficient than ESDIRK methods [53], we employ ESDIRK methods in this study since they are more robust than Rosenbrock methods in the context of matrix-free implementation with an element-Jacobi preconditioner.
+Therefore, the matrix-free implementation [55,56] is usually employed to reduce memory usage [57] for massive turbulence simulation.
+In our recent comparative study of BDF, Rosenbrock-Wanner (ROW), and ESDIRK [55], we found that multistage implicit RK is more efficient than multistep BDF, and ESDIRK method is generally more robust than ROW in the context of matrix-free implementation with an element-Jacobi preconditioner.
+Therefore, we employ ESDIRK in this study.
+Interested readers are also referred to [58,59] for implicit-explicit (IMEX) Runge-Kutta methods, which use explicit and implicit RK for non-stiff and stiff terms, respectively.

 Given that the time step size of an implicit time integrator can be relatively large, dynamic adaptivity is desired to track the rapid change of turbulence features.
 Consequently, the work loads on all processes in parallel simulation will be imbalanced once p-adaptation takes place.
-The difference of numbers of degrees of freedom on different processes can be over 500% for a simple isentropic vortex propagation problem [56].
+The difference of numbers of degrees of freedom on different processes can be over 500% for a simple isentropic vortex propagation problem [60].
 Hence, a dynamic load balancing technique is of crucial importance for the parallel efficiency of p-adaptive methods.
-Existing publications regarding p-adaptive high-order methods for turbulence simulation use the mean flow field to conduct the adaptation without dynamic adaptivity [37, 46].
-We utilize the open-source library ParMETIS [57] to achieve dynamic load balancing for p-adaptation.
+Existing publications regarding p-adaptive high-order methods for turbulence simulation use the mean flow field to conduct the adaptation without dynamic adaptivity [39,48].
+We utilize the open-source library ParMETIS [61] to achieve dynamic load balancing for p-adaptation.
 Technical details on using ParMETIS for dynamic adaptivity are presented in Section 3 for interested readers.
-In our numerical experiments, we find that the cost of mesh repartitioning and data redistribution is trivial compared to that of implicit time stepping, which enables the p-adaptation to be conducted every time step to significantly decrease the run time.
+In our numerical experiments, we find that the cost of mesh repartitioning and data redistribution is trivial compared to that of implicit time stepping.
+This enables p-adaptation to be conducted every time step to significantly decrease the overall unsteady flow simulation time.

 Contributions.
-We develop a dynamically load balanced p-adaptation technique for parallel implicit high-order flux reconstruction solution of unsteady Navier-Stokes equations.
+We develop a dynamically load-balanced p-adaptation technique for parallel implicit high-order flux reconstruction solution of unsteady Navier-Stokes equations.
 The implementation regarding the dynamic load balancing technique is presented in detail.
 We discuss the impact of weight calculation for each element on the parallel efficiency of p-adaptation when implicit time integrators are used.
 The p-adaptive solver is applied to under-resolved turbulence simulation of the transitional flow over an infinite cylinder at Re = 3900 and the transitional flow over the SD7003 wing at Re = 60000.
-Compared to the p-uniform spatial discretization, the p-adaptive FR method can save up to 70% computational cost when $p \leq 3$ in our experiments and provide favorable numerical predictions.
+Compared to the p-uniform spatial discretization, the p-adaptive FR method can save up to 70% computational cost when $p \le 3$ in our experiments and provide favorable numerical predictions.
 We expect more savings when p is higher as demonstrated in a simple experiment of the isentropic vortex propagation problem.